smartcomputerlab/RVLabs.programming.and.modeling/README.md

 The hardware development is based on Verilog (iverilog) and GTKWave graphic environment.

 # Lab 3 - RISC-V architecture and modeling - project

-The project is based on simple RISC-V (RV32R) model in Verilog.
+The project is based on simple RISC-V (RV32: R-type) model in Verilog.

 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/RISCV.flow.proc.drawio.png">
 </picture>